 Discussion about the “Millennials at Work” has become an obsession within our culture.
-This could be casual talk at the coffee shop, at your water cooler, or in elaborate articles from well respected news outlets.
+This could be a casual talk at the coffee shop, at your water cooler, or in elaborate articles from well respected news outlets.
 Where ever you go, there is so much chatter, but so little clarity.
 So my goal is to end the chatter right now.
 Here’s how:

 The Five Truths about Millennials: